apache/paimon/paimon-benchmark/paimon-cluster-benchmark/README.md

-# Flink Table Store Benchmark
+# Paimon Benchmark

-This is the cluster benchmark module for Flink Table Store.
+This is the cluster benchmark module for Paimon.
 Inspired by [Nexmark](https://github.com/nexmark/nexmark).

 ## How To Run
 ### Environment Preparation